wds4/tapestry-protocol/guides/grapevine.md

 ## Step 2: Define User Actions

-Define the basic actions that a user can take to interact with the Grapevine.
+Define all of the relevant actions that a user can take in your app.
 This can be divided into content-specific and attestation-specific actions.

 Using Pretty Good Wiki as an example: